joy-of-react/project-blog/README.md

 So far, our blog posts don't really feature anything super custom.
 Let's change that.

-The “Understanding the JavaScript Modulo Operator” makes use of two different embedded widgets.
+The “Understanding the JavaScript Modulo Operator” blog post makes use of two different embedded widgets.
 In this exercise, we'll focus on the first one, `DivisionGroupsDemo`.

 **This is a significant challenge.** To help keep things a bit more manageable, we'll break this exercise up into 3 parts.

 ### Exercise 5A: Rendering embedded components